 Once they enter this field, they should wholly solely commit to this profession and their job.
 Their classroom promotes security, safety, and acceptance by eliminating hostility, bullying, negligence, dishonesty, and offensive conduct.
 Therefore, they should adequately explain their credentials, licenses, and qualifications to the principals and school boards who intend to hire them.
-Besides, they should fulfill all the policies, contracts and account for resources and funds at their disposal.
+Besides, they should fulfill all the policies and contracts and account for resources and funds at their disposal.
 Making lesson plans to create a well-rounded education plan and meet the state standards to appeal to many students is one of their significant responsibilities.

 Healthy relationships should be on the top of the list.

 The teachers should have a strong relationship with the parents of the children/students, guidance counselors, school staff, administrators, and colleagues in the community to foster a healthy relationship with their students.
-Their utmost priority should be secretiveness and avoid gossiping, mean-spirited comments, and false statements related to their workers.
+Their utmost priority should be secretiveness and avoid gossiping, mean-spirited comments, and false statements about their workers.
 Therefore, this demands cooperation with fellow workers, administration, and parents to create an atmosphere conducive to learning.

 Ethics of teaching:

-Think for a while and figure out your favorite teacher who was a mentor for you because everyone has had one of those teachers who was ideal and profoundly affected the student lives.
+Think for a while and figure out your favorite teacher who was a mentor for you because everyone has had one of those teachers who was ideal and profoundly affected the students’ lives.
 When we think about the teachers who influenced our lives, the first thing that comes to mind is their code of ethics, way of dealing, and moral principles.

 – People might base their ethical decisions on how those decisions will result for them.

-Then comes a group of people who base their ethical decisions on how those decisions will result out for themselves, including the people around them.
+Then comes a group of people who base their ethical decisions on how those decisions will result for themselves, including the people around them.

-Their actions urge them to make a balance and not solely motivated by how others might see them.
+Their actions urge them to make a balance and not solely be motivated by how others might see them.
 Their priority includes themselves and the people around them.